-The nature and extent of the kinds of personal information and, where applicable, sensitive information, collected by Wellways varies depending on your particular interaction with us.
+The nature and extent of the kinds of personal information and, where applicable, sensitive information, collected by Wellways varies depending on the relationship with participant involved.

-Where practicable, you may choose to interact with Wellways anonymously, or use a pseudonym.
-In some circumstances however, this may mean that we have limited capacity to provide you with information, a service or effective communication in response to your request, complaint, donation or application.
+Where practicable, participants may choose to interact with Wellways anonymously, or use a pseudonym.
+In some circumstances however, this may mean that have limited capacity to provide you with information, a service or effective communication in response to your request, complaint, donation or application.